Cheeki Rafiki yacht deaths: Douglas Innes appears in court

 James Male, Andrew Bridge, Steve Warren and Paul Goslin lost their lives.

-Douglas Innes was charged at Southampton Magistrates' Court with four counts of gross negligence manslaughter.
+Douglas Innes was charged with four counts of gross negligence manslaughter at Southampton Magistrates' Court.

-After the hearing, relatives of the dead crew members said in a statement outside the court that their lives had been "shattered and changed forever" by the tragedy.
+Following the hearing, relatives of the dead crew members released a statement which said their lives had been "shattered and changed forever" by the tragedy.